 My name is Melissa Eleftherion Carr.
 I work as a Teen & Adult Services Librarian with Mendocino County Libraries – creating, developing and implementing programming & services for teens and adults.
 Like a lot of librarians, I wear many hats – reference, reader’s advisory, collection development, outreach, publicity, marketing, project management, circulation, food service… whatever it takes.
 It’s the best job in the world.

 I’m also a poet.
-My work has been collected in various forms and fragments including journals, anthologies, and six chapbooks: huminsect (dancing girl press, 2013), prism maps (dusie kollektiv), Pigtail Duty (dancing girl press, 2015), the leaves the leaves (poems-for-all, 2018), abalone (poems-for-all, 2018), & green glass asterisms (poems-for-all, 2018) & little ditch (forthcoming from above/ground press, 2018).
-My poems have been published in over sixty journals and anthologies, and have recently appeared in Entropy, Flag+Void, Lunch Ticket, Pith, Queen Mob’s Teahouse, & Vector Press.
+My work has been collected in various forms and fragments including journals, anthologies, and seven chapbooks: huminsect (dancing girl press, 2013), prism maps (dusie kollektiv), Pigtail Duty (dancing girl press, 2015), the leaves the leaves (poems-for-all, 2018), abalone (poems-for-all, 2018), green glass asterisms (poems-for-all, 2018) & little ditch (forthcoming from above/ground press, 2018).
+My poems have been published in over seventy journals and anthologies, including Entropy, Flag+Void, Lunch Ticket, Pith, Queen Mob’s Teahouse, & Vector Press.